Nicaea: Hagia Sophia church

 The Hagia Sophia church of Nicaea is undergoing restoration.

 Underwater basilica

-Under the shallow waters on the margin of Lake Iznik, at a site still located on firm ground on the lakeshore in Byzantine times, the ruins of a 4th-century basilica were found.
-It might well be the site of the First Council of Nicaea.
+Under the shallow waters on the margin of Lake İznik, at a site still located on firm ground on the lakeshore in Byzantine times, the ruins of the 4th-century Basilica of Saint Neophytos were found.
+Having since surfaced, the ruins might well be the site of the First Council of Nicaea.

 Herakles relief

 Eight kilometers from the city there is an ancient, human-size, Herakles relief engraved on a rock.

 See of Nicaea

 The bishopric of Nicaea remains as a titular see of the Roman Catholic Church, which has left the seat vacant since the death of its last titular bishop in 1976.
 It is also a titular metropolitan see of the Ecumenical Patriarchate of Constantinople.
 The incumbent 2001–2010 was the former Archbishop of Karelia and All Finland, Metropolitan Johannes (Rinne).